-Hazing will not be tolerated by the district.
-If an incident of hazing occurs, disciplinary consequences will be handled in accordance with the Student Code of Conduct.
+The district will not tolerate hazing.
+Disciplinary consequences for hazing will be in accordance with the Student Code of Conduct.
 It is a criminal offense if a person engages in hazing; solicits, encourages, directs, aids, or attempts to aid another in hazing; or has firsthand knowledge of an incident of hazing being planned or having occurred and fails to report this to the principal or superintendent.

-[See Bullying on page 30 and policies FFI and FNCC.]
+[See Bullying on page 31 and policies FFI and FNCC for more information.]